rob.rambaud@gmail.com

 • I'd be reluctant to relax lighting regulations, but I’m warily open-minded.

-• Some residents support limited use; others oppose an LED signage “approval precedent”
+• Some residents support limited use; others oppose an LED signage “approval precedent”.

 • LED signage might have a place IF it's shown to increase safety and reduce light pollution.